Nzaba/datasciencecom-r-tutorial/post/blogpost.md

 5  1         1   8 2017     soup
 6  2         1   8 2017 cheater'
 ```
-The `ID` is the unique identifier of a recipe, `highViews` is 1 for recipes that are rated more than 9 times (i.e. the median), `yr` and `mon` are the year and month when the recipe is published and `word` is the [stem](https://en.wikipedia.org/wiki/Stemming) of the word that appears in the recipe.
+The `ID` is the unique identifier of a recipe, `highViews` is 1 for recipes that are rated more than 9 times (i.e. the median) and 0 otherwise, `yr` and `mon` are the year and month when the recipe is published and `word` is the [stem](https://en.wikipedia.org/wiki/Stemming) of the word that appears in the recipe.
 The next step is again spreading words to columns where each new column is either 1 or 0 (1 if the word is included in the name of the recipe, 0 otherwise).
 In this case, I chose the top 50 words appearing in the names of the recipes to keep in columns.
-Here is how the final table looks like:
+Here is how the first few entries of the final table looks like:

 ```
      ID chicken salad chocol  span class    fn  sauc garlic butter potato sweet peanut creami spici  cake